 Gooey, fudgy paleo pumpkin brownies made with only 6 ingredients, a food processor, and a single bowl!

-- Almond butter – I recommend you choose creamy, smooth almond butter for a fudgier textuer.
+- Almond butter – I recommend you choose creamy, smooth almond butter for a fudgier texture.
 You can also make the recipe with peanut butter or cashew butter.
 Make sure those have NO sugar added and NO added oil!

 - Pumpkin puree – I am using 100% natural canned pumpkin puree.
 There is nothing else in the can, no added stuff.
-I don’t recommend homemade pumpkin puree for this recipe as homemade puree can sometime be more liquid specially if pumpkin has been boiled.
+I don’t recommend homemade pumpkin puree for this recipe, as homemade puree can sometimes be more liquid, especially if the pumpkin has been boiled.
 Pumpkin is a good keto-friendly vegetable with a good amount of gut-friendly fibers.
 Learn how to make your own pumpkin puree.

-- Sugar free flavored maple syrup – I am using Monk fruit syrup in this recipe.
-It is sugar free, low carb, keto friendly and 100% natural! if you don’t watch the carbs any regular liquid sweetener can be use too like maple syrup, agave or brown rice syrup.
+- Sugar-free flavored maple syrup – I am using Monk fruit syrup in this recipe.
+It is sugar-free, low-carb, keto-friendly, and 100% natural!
+If you don’t watch the carbs, any regular liquid sweetener can be used like maple syrup, agave, or brown rice syrup.
 To learn more about sweeteners or to convert them, try my sweetener converter.

 - Unsweetened cocoa powder

 - Pumpkin pie spices – this is not optional.
 This is delicious and brings all the extra flavor to your keto pumpkin brownies.